Evaluate Conditions

 - An

-expressions will be rendered by Jinja before being checked against. - Either of:
+evaluatekey with a string expression.
+Allevaluateexpressions will be rendered by Jinja before being checked against. - Either of:

 - A

-key containing a list of values, one of which must equal the renderedevaluate
+match_whenkey containing a list of values, one of which must equal the renderedevaluateto be considered a success. - A

-key containing a list of values, none of which must equal the renderedevaluate
+match_when_notkey containing a list of values, none of which must equal the renderedevaluateto be considered a success.

-, all three of our above conditions much succeed in order for
+As we have match_all set to true, all three of our above conditions much succeed in order for

-.
+our evaluate.conditions data processor return True.
 If any condition is not true, the whole data processor

 Abort on Match

-You can optionally have Sandhill instantly abort if an evaluate.conditions
+You can optionally have Sandhill instantly abort if an evaluate.conditions is successful by

-in your data processor entry to true
+setting abort_on_match in your data processor entry to true.

 {